-- Understand the fabric of the project area. - Observe current activities that are carried out in the project area. - To know the boundary of network system in this project.
-As Kumhrar is the area in Patna where remains of the ancient city of Patliputra were excavated by ASI. - Identify the presence of encroachers or squatters on the lands designated for the project.
+- Understand the fabric of the project area. - Observe current activities that are carried out in the project area. - As project is in advance stage so observe the mitigation measures adopted under different activities. - Identify the presence of encroachers or squatters on the lands designated for the project.

-Discussions were also conducted with the Project Head and the EHS Head to understand the project components, status of the project activities, availability of project specific studies/ documents and the area of pipelaying work in Kankarbagh Zone.
+Discussions were also conducted with the Project Head and the EHS Head to understand the project components, status of the project activities and availability of project specific studies/ documents.